Infraction71/boot-strap/README.md

 4. Ravichander Reddy Goli

-This repo explains about the basic elements involved in boot strap. i am explaining the boot strap.
+This repo explains about the basic elements involved in boot strap.

+I am explaining the boot strap.